 - Blending the edge of a hardwood floor with the rest of the floor is a key skill when refinishing a hardwood floor.
-Luckily, you can use a combination of techniques shared by Lenny Hall at this year’s NWFA Training event, including using an edger, a scraper, and plain sandpaper.
+Luckily, you can use a combination of techniques shared by Lenny Hall at this year’s NWFA Training event, including using an edger, a scraper, and a sandpaper roll.

 - When using sandpaper, make sure to copy the same mineral and grit that you used with the big machine and/or buffer.
 This will help you blend in the edges of the floor with the scratch pattern throughout the rest of the floor.